sfkappes/NG_documentation/docs/source/architecture.rst

 **Nightingale Nodes**

-Some users will have an assigned "interactive" node.
-If your project has one of these, you will be told about this.
-The hostname will be something like ng-rollingstones01.ngale.internal.ncsa.edu.
+Some allocations will have an assigned "interactive" node.
+If your allocation has one of these, you will be told about this.
+The hostname will be something like ng-yourgroup01.ngale.internal.ncsa.edu.

 If your group doesn't have an assigned node, then you will log into one of the general login nodes: